biopragmatics/oquat/docs/invalids/prefix/resid.md

-# DOID
+# resid: Protein covalent bond

+This page summarize the different resources that reference `resid` but use local unique identifiers that do not match the standard pattern of ^AA\d{4}$.
+Of the 2 resources,
-The following 1 variants were found: ['RESID']
+1 variants on the standard prefix were found: ['RESID'].

-## `go`
+## `go`: Gene Ontology

-Identifiers for this prefix are given correctly in Gene Ontology.
+Identifiers for this prefix are given incorrectly correctly in `go`.

 | external_xref   |   usages_count | usages                                          |
 |-----------------|----------------|-------------------------------------------------|